How to Probate in Israel

 - Two receipts: proof of payment of the government levy on submitting a petition, from the Postal Bank of Israel.

-– A Probate court Order Request petition signed by the submitter, and verified by an attorney, notary, judge or the head of the local council.
+- A Probate court Order Request petition is signed by the submitter and verified by an attorney, notary, judge, or the head of the local council.

 - The original will, or, in case of its absence, a separate request to submit a copy of the original will which includes the reasons why the original will may not be submitted, as well as proof of payment of government levy for the request.